tedhudek/sandbox/eight-essential-tips.md

 * She mentored and used her story to educate.
 * She thanked her colleagues.
 * And at the end, she found herself ready to say yes to the next project.

+Thanks for listening, I hope these tips help you as continue in your career.
+Here's a resource slide with some extra goodies to check out.

 <!--checkboxes slide for the recap?-->
 <!--need a step-by-step circular diagram here-->